Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

-The utility of tangles depends strongly on the initial set of cuts $\Partitions$, because the tangle's contribution is to aggregate information that is present in $\Partitions$.
-If no cut in $\Partitions$ separates meaningful substructures, neither will the tangles.
-However, choosing the set of cuts is not as critical as one might think, for two reasons: (1) Useless cuts do not interfere with tangles: very unbalanced cuts, such as $P=\{\{\object\}, \Objects\setminus\{\object\}\}$, always get oriented towards their larger side and have little impact on the consistency condition; meaningless cuts, such as random cuts, have high cost and are considered last, quickly resulting in inconsistent orientations only.
-(2) It is not necessary that $\Partitions$ contains high quality cuts --- otherwise the whole approach would be somewhat pointless.
+The utility of tangles depends strongly on the initial set of cuts $\Partitions$ because the tangles' contribution is to aggregate information that is present in $\Partitions$.
+If there is no cut in $\Partitions$ that separates meaningful substructures, neither will the tangles.
+The better the cuts, the better the clustering we can derive from tangles.
+However, choosing the set of cuts is not as critical as one might think for two reasons: (1) Useless cuts do not interfere with tangles: very unbalanced cuts, such as $P=\{\{\object\}, \Objects\setminus\{\object\}\}$, always get oriented towards their larger side and have little impact on the consistency condition; meaningless cuts, such as random cuts, have high costs and are considered last, quickly resulting in inconsistent orientations only.
+(2) It is not necessary that $\Partitions$ contains high-quality cuts --- otherwise, the whole approach would be somewhat pointless.
 It is enough to have some ``reasonable'' initial cuts.
-We are going to demonstrate this in experiments and partly also in theory below.\\
+We will demonstrate this in experiments and partly in theory below and in the appendix.\\

 {\bf The parameter $\CostUpper$.} The parameter $\CostUpper$ controls the granularity of the tangles.
 Restricting our attention to a subset $\Partitions_\CostUpper$ with a small parameter $\CostUpper$ will identify large subgroups in the data.
-As $\CostUpper$ increases, the corresponding $\Partitions_\CostUpper$-tangles can identify smaller, less separated clusters, but at the same time, orientations towards larger, more separated clusters may become inconsistent.
-Eventually, when $\CostUpper$ gets too large, we might not find any consistent orientation any more.
-We typically do not set $\CostUpper$ to a fixed value but generate a whole hierarchy of clusterings for increasing values of $\CostUpper$, see Section~\ref{sub:alg_tangles}.\\
+As $\CostUpper$ increases, the corresponding $\Partitions_\CostUpper$-tangles can identify smaller, less separate clusters, but at the same time, orientations towards larger, more separated clusters may become inconsistent.
+Eventually, when $\CostUpper$ gets too large, we might not find any consistent orientation anymore.
+We typically do not set $\CostUpper$ to a fixed value but generate a whole hierarchy of clusterings for increasing values of $\CostUpper$, as described in Section~\ref{sub:alg_tangles}.\\

-{\bf Consistency condition.} The consistency condition in Eq.~\eqref{eq:consistency_cond} is the essence of tangles, because it forces every cut to point towards the same substructure.
-It might seem arbitrary at first to consider the intersection of exactly three sides.
-However, this number has been carefully chosen: three is the lowest number that ensures that tangles point to cohesive regions, whereas consideration of more than three sides merely increases computational complexity (cf. Appendix~\ref{app:sub:tangles_triples}). \\